 Before contacting Customer Support, determine the serial number of your device.

-- 1. Swipe down from the Status bar with two fingers to open the Quick Access panel, and then touch ...
+- 1. Swipe down from the Status bar with two fingers to open the Quick Access panel, and then touch .

 - 2. Touch About phone.

-- 3. Touch Model.
+- 3. Touch Model & hardware.

+- 4. Touch Serial number.

 Getting Started